Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: System Architecture

 In order to take full advantage of the surround-view camera setup onboard the self-driving car platform, Kimera was modified to accept any number of monocular or stereo camera inputs.
 In the multi-camera configuration, each camera is processed using its own frontend module, and all frontends are run in parallel.
-As there may be slight delays in how the data from each camera is served to the pipeline, jointly optimizing the features from all cameras in one RANSAC problem would cause a slowdown while the pipeline waits for slower cameras.
-In our implementation, each of the frontend modules processes new feature detections from incoming frames and keeps track of its own feature tracks.
-The frontend modules then send their outputs to a single backend, which in turn keeps track of which camera provides which factors and performs a single factor-graph optimization over a receding horizon of \SI{10}{\second}, using GTSAM~\cite{gtsam}.
+The frontend modules then send their outputs to a single backend, which in turn keeps track of which camera provides which factors and performs a single factor-graph optimization.
 Since the cameras have a wide field of view and have a large distortion (beyond what can be captured by standard distortion models in OpenCV), the factors used in the factor-graph optimization for visual features were modified to increase robustness.
 In the standard version of Kimera, GTSAM's {\tt SmartStereoProjectionFactor} is used for each of the visual landmarks \cite{gtsam}.
 For the proposed method, the triangulation occurring in the {\tt SmartStereoProjectionFactor} was modified to optionally use the Huber norm to increase robustness to outliers.
 As part of this effort, we have also implemented several novel factors in GTSAM, including factors for automatic extrinsic camera calibration, rolling shutter correction, and projection factors that use the spherical camera model proposed by Scaramuzza\setal~\cite{Scaramuzza06iros-omniCamera}.
 We have omitted them from this paper since we haven't seen them produce more accurate results in our tests.